 ICOS effectiveness to unify the European climate science field has also had effects on innovation and R&D. These originate mostly from the fact that ICOS is a single large procurer with high demands.
 Suppliers of sensors and other measurement instrumentation mention that being an ICOS client counts as a sort of quality certificate.
-Upstream economic impacts in the way of investments mobilised by ICOS are significant and are primarily related to country contributions, 90% of which is used for National Network development and further development of Central Facilities.
+Upstream economic impacts in the way of investments mobilized by ICOS are significant and are primarily related to country contributions, 90% of which is used for national network development and further development of central facilities.